eastmaels/steemblog.github.io/_posts/account/deanliu/2017-09-03_book-street-underground-taipei-eslite-r79.md

 - - -

-This page is synchronized from the post: [Book Street Underground Taipei - Eslite R79](https://steemit.com/@deanliu/book-street-underground-taipei-eslite-r79)
+This page is synchronized from the post: ['Book Street Underground Taipei - Eslite R79'](https://steemit.com/@deanliu/book-street-underground-taipei-eslite-r79)